About Us

 David Ertl LL.B.

-David has 20 years of proven results in employment law and disability insurance law, in both Ontario and British Columbia.
+David has over 20 years of proven employment and disability insurance law experience in Ontario, British Columbia, and Nova Scotia.

 David passionately represents clients who have been wrongfully dismissed and / or have been denied long-term disability benefits.
 Over the years, he has recovered millions in improperly withheld severance pay and disability benefits for his clients.

-He also a trusted advisor to employers in all areas of employment law, including policy drafting, employee relations, workplace health and safety, privacy, discipline and termination, employment standards, and human rights.
+David is a trusted advisor to employers, offering strategic guidance in all areas of employment law including policy drafting, employee relations, workplace health and safety, privacy, discipline and termination, employment standards, and human rights.

 He has appeared before the courts of Ontario and British Columbia, the Tax Court of Canada, Human Rights Tribunal (Ontario and B.C.), the Ontario Labour Relations Board, and numerous other tribunals and professional college disciplinary bodies.